uzername/my_picowebsite/my_content/notes/pico_token_system.md

 *    `[TRUE | FALSE] UseToken`
 *    `[<String>]TokenID`

 Pico::getPlugins scans the plugins folder, retrieves all php files in it, so any helping processors should be moved to /lib/ subfolder!
+Probably it would be OK to use the single module file for processing purposes.
+In this case the form's target is left blank.

+The similar plugin is [Pico Users](https://github.com/nliautaud/pico-users) although it is obsolete and used for earlier version of Pico.